Q: What is a paralegal?

 Q: What types of legal work can paralegals perform?

 A: Paralegals can interview clients and witnesses; research facts and the law; and draft wills, trust agreements, contracts, pleadings and other legal documents.
-Paralegals are most extensively used in the litigation area where they take an active role in drafting motions, briefs and interrogatories.
-Paralegals also assist lawyers in the courtroom by organizing and tracking exhibits and preparing witnesses to testify during the trial.
+Paralegals are most extensively used in the litigation area where they assist in the drafting of motions, briefs and interrogatories.
+Many paralegals take an active role in the e-discovery process, and then help lawyers in the courtroom by organizing and tracking exhibits and preparing witnesses to testify during the trial.

 Q: Can a paralegal perform legal work directly for clients?